 We come from many backgrounds, but what draws us together is our love for our cars!
 If you like old Cadillacs and LaSalles and enjoy socializing, come join us.

-Here are some of the upcoming events you may look forward to this year:
+Here are some of the upcoming events you may look forward as 2017 winds down:

 (Please consult your copy of “The Voice” for dates and times Or go to the “Members Only page”.
 They are not published here for reasons of security):

 - November 2017: Kinze Innovation Center & Weekday Factory Tour in Williamsburg.